 In this case, if they noticed Princess Leia’s outfit in Return of the Jedi, and they had some question about it, I’d invite them to examine what it tells them about Jabba the Hutt that he would treat Princess Leia so shabbily.

-Maybe, just maybe, it’s a comment on how Jabba is an evil person.
-Perhaps it’s a comment on how, in the existing story arc of all six movies, he’s representative of an outmoded form of thinking about women.
-After all, Leia isn’t his only chained up dancer girl; he straight up murders one before she even arrives on scene.
+Maybe, I’ll suggest, it’s a comment on how Jabba is an evil person, with an outmoded form of thinking about women.
+After all, Leia isn’t his only chained up dancer girl; he straight up murders one before she even arrives.

 These are all things that are there in the context of the story.
 I know it requires some form of effort to look beyond the surface of something to see the meaning.